 There is truth to all the above statements.

 - Some people are just too toxic together, even as friends.

 - Some people struggle with transitioning from a romantic relationship to a platonic one

 - If you don’t know what you are doing, being friends can hurt your chances of getting your ex back.

 That said, being friends with an ex is actually more common and more expected than most people who have never had an amicable break-up realize.
 Being friends with an ex also significantly increases your chances of getting your ex back.

 I’ll back up a little.
 I don’t advice telling your ex “let’s be friends” if you want your ex back.
 Huge mistake.
 Your ex might believe that friendship is all you want, and feel deceived/manipulated if later on you say you want to get back together.

 BUT… this is very important.
-If your ex says he/she wants the two of you to be friends, or that friendship is all he/she can offer you at the moment, DO NOT turn down the offer because you are scared that being friends will hurt your chances.
+If your ex says they want the two of you to be friends, or that friendship is all they can offer you at the moment, DO NOT turn down the offer because you are scared that being friends will hurt your chances.

 Accept your ex’s offer to be friends and make the best of it.
 You’ve been offered a window of opportunity, that if used well, may very well turn out to be the “probation period” you need — before you are hired for the job!